laravel-enso/documentation/docs/frontEnd/select.md

  - `value` - optional, default `[] | null`, the starting value of the control

 Events:
+- `featch`, when the option list has been received
 - `input`, when the selection is updated
 - `deselect`, when an item is deselected
 - `add-tag`, when a tag is added